The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Introduction

 \section{Introduction}

 As AI-driven systems increasingly power high-stakes decision-making in public domains such as healthcare~\cite{holzinger2017we,katuwal2016machine,che2016interpretable,loftus2020artificial}, finance~\cite{MacKenzie2018, murawski2019mortgage}, law~\cite{tan2018distill,veale2017fairer, berk2013statistical}, and criminal justice~\cite{Rudin2020, Kleinberg2017, hao2019jail}, their explainability is critical for end-users to take informed and accountable actions~\cite{smith2020no}.
 Issues concerning explainability lie at the heart of Explainable AI (XAI), a research area that aims to provide human-understandable justifications for the system's behavior~\cite{ehsan2019automated,adadi2018peeking,guidotti2018survey}.
-Explainability is not a new issue within AI~\cite{shortliffe2012computer, moore1988explanation, johnson1994agents}, but the proliferation of Deep Learning and Reinforcement Learning based approaches---models of which are considered hard to interpret, even by experts---has led to a remarkable growth in techniques that aim to ‘open’ the AI opaque box~\cite{guidotti2018survey}.
+Explainability is not a new issue within AI~\cite{shortliffe2012computer, moore1988explanation, johnson1994agents}, but the proliferation of Deep Learning and Reinforcement Learning based approaches---models of which are considered hard to interpret, even by experts---has led to remarkable growth in techniques that aim to ``open'' the AI opaque box~\cite{guidotti2018survey}.

-While opening the opaque box is important, {\em who} opens the box also matters.
-Implicit in Explainable AI is the question: “explainable to whom?” ~\cite{ehsan2020human}.
+While opening the opaque box is important, {\em who} interacts with the box also matters.
+Implicit in XAI is the question: “explainable to whom?” ~\cite{ehsan2020human}.
 The \textit{who} governs the most effective way of describing the \textit{why} behind the decisions.
 Getting a situated understanding of how different \textit{who's} with different user characteristics matter in XAI is thus important.
 To give an illustrative example: riders (end-users) of a self-driving car have different user characteristics than its engineers (developers).
 Riders, many of whom are not AI experts, might not have the AI background that the engineers have and thus have different explainability needs and goals.